Available in Nexus Repository Manager OSS and Nexus Repository Manager

 Creating a new capability by pressing the New button will display a new form allowing you to configure the capability in a dialog.
 The Type drop-down allows you to decide what capability to create, and a selection changes the rest of the available information and configuration in the dialog.
 You can configure if the capability should be enabled with the Enabled checkbox.
 Once you have completed the configuration, press Add and the capability will be saved and appear in the list.

 Many of the built-in capabilities and plugins can be configured in the Capabilities administration section but also in other more user friendly, targeted user interface sections, e.g., the user token feature administrated by using the interface available via the User Token menu item in the Security left-hand menu as well as by editing the user token capability.
-Other capabilities are internal to Nexus functionality and sometimes managed automatically by the responsible plugin.
+Other capabilities are internal to repository manager functionality and sometimes managed automatically by the responsible plugin.
 Some optional configuration like the branding plugin is only done in the capabilities administration.
-The branding plugin allows the customization of the icon in the top left-hand corner of the user interface header and is described in Section 6.7, “Customizing the Nexus Application with Branding”.
+The branding plugin allows the customization of the icon in the top left-hand corner of the user interface header and is described in Section 6.7, “Customizing the User Interface with Branding”.